reillypascal/personalsite-ssg/pages/posts/2025/05/i-would-rather-spend-an-evening-on-a-web-scraper-than-use-your-app.md

 <link rel="stylesheet" type="text/css" href="/styles/notes-photos.css">

 I'm an extremely stubborn person, especially when it comes to how I interact with technology.
-I vastly prefer to listen to audio (music, textbook audio examples, etc.) offline and in my music player. [^1]
+For example, I vastly prefer to listen to audio (music, textbook audio examples, etc.) offline and in my music player, [^1] and I'm determined to ensure I can do that.

 My partner's brother just got married, and since his spouse is Swedish and the U.S. is…\*gestures vaguely at everything\*, he's moving to Sweden.
 My partner is learning Swedish, and I think it could be fun to learn some too (I do like languages/linquistics).
 I have the textbook *Complete Swedish: Beginner to Intermediate* by Anneli Haake, and it seems great — aimed at self-teaching and includes audio resources.
 Unfortunately, the [audio resources](https://library.teachyourself.com/id004325173) are either available through an online player or in the publisher's app. [^2]